Parsons Sun: Consolidation

 The Reed family would be the last local owners of the paper.
 The Sun was sold in March 1982 up to Harris Enterprises, a Kansas newspaper chain based in Hutchinson.
 At the time the paper had a 9,000 daily circulation.
 Under Harris Enterprises in 1986, Oliver Redmond, a former patrolman for the Parsons Police Department, sued the Parsons Sun for libel, claiming that statements in a 1979 article were false.
 The article in question covered Redmond's last place defeat in a city commissioner primary.
 After going to the Kansas Supreme Court The Parsons Sun won the case, as Redmond failed to prove any damages whatsoever.
 Eventually, an online version of the Parsons Sun was launched in 1997 by editor and publisher Ann K. Charles.
 It was also under Ann K. Charles when in 2003 The Chanute Tribune and the Parsons Sun became sister newspapers, and The Chanute Tribune began printing its newspaper on the Parsons Sun's press.

 In 2016, Gatehouse Media bought Harris Enterprises, and with it, the Parsons Sun.
 Gatehouse soon sold the paper to Kansas Newspapers LLC in 2018, a year before its merger with Gannet.
 Kansas Newspapers LLC would later change the publishing days to five days a week.
 In 2023, Kansas Newspapers LLC sold the paper to Montgomery Media Group, who then changed the publishing from five days a week to twice-weekly.

+In December 2025 the paper broke the news of an underground nuclear power plant being built by Deep Fission in Great Plains Industrial Park, a major local issue which would garner national attention.